bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Green, yellow and purple blocks displayed in a rectangular area are managed and evaluated by SJ-Platform.
 They represent an input module, a processing module and an output module, respectively.
 The blocks outside the rectangular area represent external systems (a data source and a data storage).

 The input module receives raw data and transforms them into a data stream of a proper type compatible with the processing module type.
-The processing module performs data aggregation, transformations, filtering and enriching and sends the result to the output module.
+The processing module performs data aggregation, transformations, filtering and enriching, and sends the result to the output module.
 In the output module, the processed data are transformed into entities appropriate for storing into an external storage of a specified type.
 It can be Elasticsearch, RESTful endpoint or JDBC-compatible data storages.
 The illustrated pipeline is a common scenario for a lot of different tasks.

 But the platform allows implementation of more complicated processing pipelines.
-So the pipeline can be expanded.
-Several input modules can be included in the pipeline to accept the raw data and transform them for passing further to the processing stage.
+So the pipeline can be extended.
+Several input modules can be included in the pipeline to receive the raw data and transform them for passing further to the processing stage.
 You can launch more than a single processing module.
 Data streams can be distributed among them in various ways.
 A few output modules may receive processed data and put them into a storage/storages.
 This case is described in the :ref:`sflow-example-task`.

 To configure and monitor the system, SJ-Platform provides a user with a comprehensive RESTful API and Web UI.
 Further we will go through a couple of real-life tasks to demonstrate the platform workflow.
 It will help you to understand how the platform processes data.

-Thus, the tutorial will provide you with a ready-to-use problem solution for example tasks on SJ-Platform base.
-Perform the steps to get acquainted with the platform functionality.
+This tutorial will provide you with a ready-to-use problem solution on the base of SJ-Platform.
+Perform the steps for the example tasks to get acquainted with the platform functionality.

 If you would like to continue studying the platform, proceed with reading the documentation.
 There you will find instructions on development, deployment and customization of your own code for your specific aims.

 Examples Introduction
 --------------------------------------

 The example tasks that will be presented are different.
 But the steps we will perform to solve the tasks are common for both of them (see Picture 3).
+..
 Before starting with the steps, it is important to note that to complete your job using SJ-Platform you should definitely know how the pipeline is going to look, what data format will be delivered into the system.
 The modules for data processing should be preliminarily created.

 .. figure:: _static/TutorialSteps.png
    :align: center